frederic-perez/AmE-dictionary/data/dictionary.md

 __refurbishment__ _n_ :two::hammer:
 __refuse<sup>1</sup>__ _v_ _Tim refused to worry about it._
 __refuse<sup>2</sup>__ _n_ Items or material discarded or rejected as useless or worthless; trash or rubbish.
 __regal__ _n_ :five: _A black West Indian with regal manners._ _Even though he was homeless, Dan had a regal bearing.
 Regal is an adjective that describes things that appear to be royal.
 There are several synonyms for regal, but they all have slightly different meanings.
 Reserve regal for those instances when the person or thing truly seems like it wants to be the queen, actually is the queen, or looks like it might belong to the queen.
 My French teacher has a truly regal bearing: she stands stick-straight, with her chin in the air, and acts as though she's the queen and we're her court.
-A regal attitude from a trembling Chihuahua is the height of irony: that little bugger couldn't rule a cat-box, let alone a whole country._ _Despite his homely perch Robert felt regal._
+A regal attitude from a trembling Chihuahua is the height of irony: that little bugger couldn’t rule a cat-box, let alone a whole country._ _Despite his homely perch Robert felt regal._
 __regale__ _v_ :two: (regaled) __1__ To give delight or amusement to: _he regaled them with stories of his youth._ __2__ To provide with choice or abundant food or drink.
 __regalia__ _n_ :two::hammer:
 __regatta__